-In 2007-08, the OFA completed the Corporation's long-term public borrowing requirements of \$2.5 billion, most of which was for long-term debt maturities and loans to Ontario Power Generation.
-Borrowing requirements increased from the \$1.9 billion estimated at the time of the 2007 Ontario Budget, mainly due to an increase in financing requirements for OPG of \$0.7 billion.
-All long-term public borrowing was completed in the Canadian domestic market.
+In 2008-09, the OFA completed the Corporation's long-term public borrowing requirements of \$3.5 billion, most of which was for long-term debt maturities.
+Borrowing requirements decreased from the \$3.6 billion estimated at the time of the 2008 Ontario Budget, mainly due to a decrease in Ontario Power Generation's planned financing requirements.

+Long-term public borrowing was completed primarily in the Canadian domestic market.

 Borrowing program performance is measured by the difference between the total cost of the actual borrowing program and the total cost of a hypothetical domestic borrowing program of the same term and size, and implemented evenly over the fiscal year (known as the "even-pace benchmark").
-As at March 31, 2008, the borrowing program's cost was \$7.9 million higher than the even-pace benchmark, on a present-value basis.
+As at March 31, 2009, the borrowing program's cost was \$3.6 million lower than the even-pace benchmark, on a present-value basis.